Placing schools at the heart of contemporary transformations

 4. Powerful Architecture That Is Also Human, Lively, and Metabolic

-Faithful to PCA-STREAM's non-formal approach, the Early Makers Hub rejects gratuitous design.
+Faithful to PCA-STREAM's non-formal approach, the building rejects gratuitous design.
 Non-extravagant, even frugal, it derives its architectural ambition from the perfect match between a programmatic vision and the transcription of that vision into the design.

 An Inspiring Space for Community and Collective Intelligence